Skip to main content

 Review of Coliphages as Possible Indicators of Fecal Contamination for Ambient Water Quality

-This is a literature review of the scientific information that EPA will evaluate to develop coliphage-based ambient water quality criteria for the protection of swimmers.
-It generally indicates that coliphages are equally good indicators of fecal contamination as EPA’s currently recommended criteria for E. coli and enterococci.
+This is a literature review of the scientific information that the EPA will evaluate to develop coliphage-based ambient water quality criteria for the protection of swimmers.
+It generally indicates that coliphages are equally good indicators of fecal contamination as the EPA’s currently recommended criteria for E. coli and enterococci.
 In addition, coliphages are better indicators of viruses in treated wastewater than bacteria.
-While EPA conducts its evaluation of coliphages as possible viral indicators for water quality, we continue to recommend that states adopt our 2012 recreational water quality criteria into their water quality standards.
+While the EPA conducts its evaluation of coliphages as possible viral indicators for water quality, we continue to recommend that states adopt our 2012 RWQC into their water quality standards.

 • Report: Review of Coliphages as Possible Indicators of Fecal Contamination for Ambient Water Quality